braboj/sensor-data-app/README.md

 # Introduction

-This project is designed to showcase a full-stack project that simulates sensor readings from an industrial plant, stores them in a database and offers a front-end to visualize the sensor readings.
+This project demonstrates a full-stack application simulating sensor readings from an industrial plant, with a Python backend generating data, storing it in PostgreSQL, and exposing it via an API.

+The Angular frontend visualizes the data in real-time, enabling users to customize dashboards using frameworks like Grafana.
+Seamless integration, testing, and deployment are ensured through Docker, with optional features like user authentication and dashboard persistence.

-## Installation
+## Quick Setup

 To get started, you will need to install Docker.
 You can find the installation instructions on this page: